goev/AlsavoProHomeAssistantIntegration/README.md

 If some adult with the proper knowledge could improve this, and maybe make it installable with HACS, please feel free to do so!

 ## Install
+#### Manually
 In Home Assistant, create a folder under *custom_components* named *AlsavoPro* and copy all the content of this project to that folder.
+Restart Home Assistant and go to *Devices and Services* and press *+Add integration*.
+Search for *AlsavoPro* and add it.
+#### HACS Custom Repository
+In HACS, add a custom repository and use https://github.com/goev/AlsavoProHomeAssistantIntegration Download from HACS.
 Restart Home Assistant and go to *Devices and Services* and press *+Add integration*.
 Search for *AlsavoPro* and add it.